top of page

 If instead of accepting the explanation of the rules of this society based upon their consequences, we would instead insist on explaining it from a rule-based perspective - to try to come up with ethical principles which would somehow justify the killing of old people or sick people - to take such an approach would be ridiculous.
 After all, we have knowledge that this society is built around the goal of attaining maximum wealth.
 We can't just throw that out and say, “We don't like that.
 And therefore, we're going to try to stick to our old paradigm of a rule-based ethical system.”
 That would be bad methodology.

-Let me just add the caveat one more time that we are not monsters.
-And we're not saying it's better for society to pursue wealth and to kill people who are sick or old.
+Let's just add the caveat one more time that we are not monsters.
+We're not saying it's better for society to pursue wealth and to kill people who are sick or old.
 It's just an example in order to help clarify this idea in physics.

 The point is that both theories in physics, the uncaused constants theory, and the master law theory, weren't very good to begin with, they didn't really work.
 That's why Feynman called explaining the constants one of the greatest mysteries in all physics.
 But after the discovery of fine tuning, that the values have to be within a specific range in order to get a complex ordered universe, they're not just theories that aren't very good - they simply don't work at all, because they completely ignore the newly discovered relationship between the values of the constants and the resultant universe.
 Physicists needed a new paradigm that was capable of incorporating this new information, and that ultimately led them to the multiverse.